jagged-teeth/jagged-teeth/README.md

 ### :earth_asia: Embracing Diversity

-Having spent three years in the United States during my youth, I had the opportunity to interact with people from diverse backgrounds and cultures.
-This experience broadened my horizons and instilled in me a deep appreciation for diversity and inclusivity.
+As a backpacker, I traveled through Europe, Asia and the United-States, immersing myself in different cultures and embracing the beauty of the unknown.
+These experiences broadened my horizons and instilled in me a deep appreciation for diversity and inclusivity.
 It also taught me the importance of empathy and effective communication, skills that are crucial in both programming and life.
-As a backpacker, I traveled through Asia for three months, immersing myself in different cultures and embracing the beauty of the unknown.
-These experiences ignited my passion for exploration and taught me the value of adaptability and open-mindedness.

 ### :video_game: Passion for Videogames